ideoforms/AbletonOSC/README.md

 # Installation

+AbletonOSC requires Ableton Live 11, and does not support earlier versions.

 To install the script:

 - [Download a zip of this repository](https://github.com/ideoforms/AbletonOSC/archive/refs/heads/master.zip), unzip its contents, and rename AbletonOSC-master to AbletonOSC